Al-Ahli Arab Hospital explosion: Israel

-The Israeli Defense Forces said the cause of the blast was a misfired rocket targeting the Israeli city of Haifa and launched by Palestinian Islamic Jihad (PIJ), a Palestinian militant group allied with Hamas.
+The Israel Defense Forces (IDF) said the cause of the blast was a misfired rocket targeting the Israeli city of Haifa and launched by Palestinian Islamic Jihad (PIJ), a Palestinian militant group allied with Hamas.
 Rear Admiral Daniel Hagari of the IDF Spokesperson's Unit said that intelligence indicated that PIJ had launched a barrage of rockets near the hospital, and shared drone-collected aerial photography that he said was inconsistent with Israeli munitions.

-The IDF specifically stated that the misfired rocket was part of a barrage of 10 rockets launched by the Islamic Jihad at 6:59 pm from a cemetery near the al-Ahli hospital.
+The IDF specifically said that the misfired rocket was part of a barrage of 10 rockets launched by the Islamic Jihad at 6:59 p.m. from a cemetery near the al-Ahli hospital.
 BBC journalists noted a discrepancy in the IDF statements, because while there is a cemetery behind al-Ahli, the Israeli military presented a map with a different location of the supposed launch site; it was a place located a few kilometers away from the hospital, and no cemetery is located there.

-The IDF also published audio that it says contains intercepted discussions among Hamas militants saying that a misfired Islamic Jihad rocket caused the explosion.
+The IDF also published audio that it says contains intercepted discussions among Hamas militants saying that a misfired Palestinian Islamic Jihad (PIJ) rocket caused the explosion.
 BBC Verify said that it could not verify the recording.
 Hamas said the recording was fabricated.
 Channel 4 said that it was told by "two independent Arab journalists" that the audio was not credible "because of the language, accent, dialect, syntax and tone".

 On 18 October, the IDF released drone footage, which it said showed the hospital before and after the explosion.
 The annotated video showed burned vehicles in the hospital parking lot, and noted the apparent lack of a crater or significant structural damage to surrounding buildings.
 The IDF said these attributes were inconsistent with the aftermath of Israeli munition strikes.

 Following the explosion, the official Israel Twitter account published a statement saying that the attack was the result of an enemy rocket.
 Attached to the tweet was footage, purported to be proof of the rocket coming from Gaza.
-Aric Toler, a journalist on the visual investigations team of The New York Times, noted that the timestamps on the video were at least 40 minutes after the explosion was known to have occurred.
+Aric Toler, a journalist on the visual investigations team of The New York Times, said that the timestamps on the video were at least 40 minutes after the explosion was known to have occurred.
 Shortly after, the Israeli government Twitter account edited the tweet, removing the video from it.
 The IDF said it was not involved with the video, and attributed it to the Israeli Ministry of Foreign Affairs.

 According to The New York Times, Israel has declined its requests to share logs of its military activity in the area at the time of the explosion or say what video it was basing its assessment that a failed Palestinian rocket launch was responsible for the blast on.